KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:258`

 **Description**:
-The `bulk_owner_assign` method is likely designed to assign multiple leads to specific owners in a CRM system, streamlining the process of distributing leads among sales representatives or account managers.
+The `bulk_owner_assign` method is likely used to assign multiple items or tasks to a specific owner in the EeazyCRM system.
+It's probably called by other methods or functions that handle task or item assignments in bulk.

 ---